pulumi/docs/content/docs/concepts/resources/dynamic-providers.md

 ### Example: Random

 This example generates a random number using a dynamic provider.
 It represents the simplest dynamic provider that brings together the various topics described above.
 It highlights using dynamic providers to run some code only when a resource is created, and then store the results of that in the state file so that this value is maintained across deployments of the resource.
 Because we want our random number to be created once, and then remain stable for subsequent updates, we cannot use a random number generator in our program; we need dynamic providers.
-The result is a provider similar to the one provided in [Random](https://www.pulumi.com/registry/packages/random/), just specific to our program and language.
+The result is a provider similar to the one provided by the standard [Random Provider](https://www.pulumi.com/registry/packages/random/), just specific to our program and language.

 Implementing this example requires that we have a provider and resource type: